michaelkirschbaum/michaelkirschbaum.github.io/index.md

 <!-- <img class="profile-picture" src="profile.jpg"> -->

 Michael Kirschbaum creates software products and user experiences as well as manages startups.

-Michael is currently working in the IoT space.
 His other interests are quantum computing and entrepreneurship.
-His hobbies include design, music, art, and writing.
+His hobbies include visual art and music.

 Michael studied computer science and architecture at Clemson University and pursued graduate studies in mathematics at Portland State University.